 There is a large variety of beam parameters to be measured.
 For a good alignment of the beam all relevant parameters should be controllable.
 Table 1.1 gives an overview of the most important beam quantities and the commonly used diagnostic devices and methods.
 Only the general properties for most of these devices will be discussed in this lecture, without going deeply into details; i.e., the lecture gives a reasonable coverage at the expense of a detailed description.
 For some parameters, the type of instrumentation differs for LINACs and synchrotrons, due to their different accelerating principles.
 An important example is, that in a LINAC or a transfer line, the beam passes only once, while in a synchrotron the behavior of thousands of passages have to be determined.
-For a synchrotron non-destructive methods are preferred to monitor the beam behavior without any modifying influence.
-Moreover, electron beams have a quite different behavior as compared to protons or heavy ions.
-A simple example is the fact, that electrons are relativistic just after the first LINAC modules, while for protons several 100 m long LINACs or even a synchrotron is needed to reach significant relativistic conditions.
-Another difference is the emission of synchrotron radiation by electrons, while this process occurs for protons only at the highest reachable energies, like in LHC.
+For a synchrotron non-destructive methods are preferred to monitor the behavior as compared to protons or heavy ions.
+A simple example is the fact, that electrons are relativistic just after the first LINAC modules, while for protons several 100 m long LINACs or even a synchrotron radiation by electrons, while this process occurs for protons only at the highest reachable energies, like in LHC.
 As seen from Table 1.1 the same beam quantity can be determined with different devices.
 Which of these are most suited depends on the various beam parameters themselves.
 On the other hand, several beam quantities can be determined with one type of instrument.